wkumari/draft-wkumari-dnsop-alt-tld/README.md

 Abstract

-   This document reserves a string (ALT) to be used as a TLD label in non-DNS contexts or for names that have no meaning in a global context.
+   This document reserves a string (ALT) to be used as a TLD label in non-DNS contexts, or for names that have no meaning in a global context.
 It also provides advice and guidance to developers developing alternate namespaces.

    [ Ed note: This document lives in GitHub at: https://github.com/wkumari/draft-wkumari-dnsop-alt-tld .
 Issues and pull requests happily accepted. ]

-   [ Question for Working Group.
-It has been proposed that the string .ALT should be replaced with something else e.g. .NOT-DNS.
-As naming discussions in the IETF are always short, simple, and not controversial, we figured we should open these for discussion now.
-   We would appreciate clear feedback on preference and rationale. ]

 Status of This Memo